zvada/technology/docs/software/rpm-development-guide.md

 In addition, if the repository contains a file called `rpm/<PROJECT>.spec`, it will be used as the spec file for the build (unless overridden in the `osg` directory).

-OSG-Build 1.12.2 or later is required to use this feature.

 ##### Advanced features for Git and GitHub repos

-The following features are present in OSG-Build 1.12.2 or later to make software development in Git and GitHub more convenient:
+The following features make software development in Git and GitHub more convenient:

 -   Support for RPM release numbers in Git tags: